 Finally, set the password and save.

-At this point, it is possible to add other possible details, and our backup is ready to be encrypted.
+At this point, it is possible to add some other details, and our backup is ready to be encrypted.

 This is just a brief tutorial on encryption of backup data, but IperiusBackup is much more.